WordPress/gutenberg/docs/contributors/code/react-native/integration-test-guide.md

 ### False positives when omitting `await` before `waitFor` function

 Omitting the `await` before a `waitFor` can lead to scenarios where tests pass but are not testing the intended behaviour.
-For example, if `toBeDefined` is used to assert the result of a call to `waitFor`, the assertion will pass because `waitFor` returns a value, even though it’s not the `ReactTestInstance` we meant to check for.
-For this reason, it's recommended to use the custom matcher `toBeVisible` which prevents this case.
+For example, if `toBeDefined` is used to assert the result of a call to `waitFor`, the assertion will pass because `waitFor` returns a value, even though it is not the `ReactTestInstance` we meant to check for.
+For this reason, it is recommended to use the custom matcher `toBeVisible` which guards against this type of false positive.

 ### `waitFor` timeout